 The Company operates in one industry segment, ownership of commercial real estate properties.
 The Company does not distinguish in property operations for purposes of measuring performance.
-Accordingly, the Company believes it has a single reportable segment for disclosure purposes.
+The Company reassesses its conclusion that it has one reportable operating segment at least annually.